Find a Restaurant

 “The Chick-fil-A Shared Table program is focused on being a good neighbor,” said Marshall.
 “It is a privilege for us to be able to serve those in need in our communities.
 Uplifting our communities goes hand in hand with Chick-fil-A’s purpose.”

-Click here to learn more about the Chick-fil-A Shared Table program and visit the Giving Back page to learn more about how Chick-fil-A is fighting hunger and food insecurity.
+Click here to learn more about the Chick-fil-A Shared Table program and visit the corporate social responsibility page to learn more about how Chick-fil-A is fighting hunger and food insecurity.